Mariyaroy123/Myselftoken-/README.md

 5.The burn function includes conditionals to ensure that the balance of the sender is greater than or equal to the amount to be burned.
 # Usage
-1.tokenName: A public variable that represents the name of the token.
+1.tokenName: A public variable that holds the token's name.
 In this contract, it is set to "TOKENMETACRAFTERS".

-2.tokenAbbrv: A public variable that represents the abbreviation of the token.
+2.tokenAbbrv: A public variable that holds the abbreviation of the token.
 In this contract, it is set to "TMC".

 3.totalSupply: A public variable that stores the total supply of the token.
 Initially set to 0, it increases when tokens are minted and decreases when tokens are burned.